-No, but applicants should have completed their PhD within the last 5 years.
+No, but applicants should have completed their PhD within the last five years.
 Please contact elevate(at)mitacs.ca before applying and provide your CV so Mitacs can assess your eligibility.

 I won’t have defended my PhD by the application deadline.
 Can I still apply?

-Yes, you can apply; however, you must have fulfilled all PhD degree requirements (e.g., successful defense, final deposit and sign off of dissertation) and must clearly demonstrate that your PhD will be received by your project start date, which can be no later than February 6, 2018.
-In addition to having completed your PhD, you must hold postdoctoral status at your host university by the start date and for the two-year duration of the Elevate program or you will be ineligible to receive the award.
+Yes, you can apply; however, you must have fulfilled all PhD degree requirements (e.g., successful defence, final deposit and sign off of the dissertation) and must clearly demonstrate that your PhD will be received by your project start date, which can be no later than September 7, 2022.
+In addition to having completed your PhD, you must hold postdoctoral status at your home academic institution by the start date and for up to two years while in the Elevate program or you will be ineligible to receive the award.
 No funds will be transferred to award recipients without postdoctoral status.

-Mitacs Elevate is open to all Mitacs Full, Associate and Honorary university partners, as well as non-member universities across the country.
-Please note that fellows applying from certain universities will require a contribution of $5,000 per year from their academic supervisor or university in order to participate in the program.
+Mitacs Elevate is open to all Mitacs Full, Associate and Honorary university partners, as well as non-member academic institutions across the country.
+Please note that fellows applying from certain academic institutions will require a contribution of $5,000 per year from their academic supervisor or academic institution in order to participate in the program.
 Please see below for more details.

-Why are some universities required to contribute $5,000 per year?
+Why are some academic institutions required to contribute $5,000 per year?

-Elevate is supported by a combination of federal, provincial, and partner organization funds.
+Elevate is supported by a combination of federal, provincial, territorial, and partner organization funds.

 Dedicated funding varies by province.
-In some provinces, a financial contribution may be required (from the academic supervisor or university) in lieu of provincial funding.
+In some provinces, a financial contribution may be required (from the academic supervisor or academic institution) in lieu of provincial funding.
 Visit our eligibility page to determine if additional funding is required for your application.

 If my academic supervisor must contribute funds, how is this administered?